Fun Food StuffHome & Garden

 This recipe program is way modern, trendy, and fun.

 To be honest, one of the deciding factors in whether or not I even wanted to try this program was their timely and up-to-date support.
-I was especially impressed with the prompt replies from support on a wide variety of topics posted by Big Oven users.
-That’s classy… and reassuring for a newbie like me.
+I was especially impressed with the quick replies from support on a wide variety of topics posted by Big Oven users.
+That’s classy… and reassuring for a first-time user like me.

 For every question I had prior to (and after) downloading the Big Oven trial program, I searched their support database and quickly found the answer.